-Directors' qualifying third party indemnity provisions
+Qualifying third party indemnity provisions

 The Company has granted an indemnity to its directors against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
-Such qualifying third party indemnity provision was in force throughout the year and remains in force as at the date of approving the Directors' Report.
+Such qualifying third party Indemnity provision was in force throughout the year and remains in force as at the date of approving the Directors' report.